Alexander of Islay, Earl of Ross: War against the King

 Almost as soon as he was released, Alexander was at war with the king.
-Domhnall Ballach ("the Freckled"), son of his uncle John Mór, may have been seeking revenge for his father's death, and if this was the case, he was supported by his other uncle Alasdair Carrach ("the Curly"), Lord of Lochaber.
-Together, these two men, the two most important nobles in the lordship, probably helped pressure Alexander into war.
+His young cousin, Donald Balloch ("the Freckled"), son of Alexander's uncle John Mór, may have been seeking revenge for his father's death.
+He was supported by Alexander's uncle Alasdair Carrach ("the strong"), Lord of Lochaber.
+Together, these two men, the two most important nobles in the lordship, probably convince Alexander to go to war.

 In Spring 1429, Alexander's forces advanced on Inverness.
 Although Maol Choluim Mac an Tóisich ("Malcolm MacKintosh"), head of Clan Chattan and custodian of the castle, managed to hold Alexander off, Alexander was still able to burn down the burgh.
-Alexander, meanwhile, was planning to support James Mór, son of Duke Murdoch, in his claim on the Scottish throne.
+Alexander, meanwhile, was planning to support James Mór, son of Duke Murdoch, in his claim to the Scottish throne.
 James Mór had become a serious threat to King James, not merely because was he likely to have the support of Murdoch's former vassals in Lennox, Menteith and Fife, but also because he had obtained the backing of the King of England, who was angry that King James was ignoring his superior status and the terms of his release from captivity in England several years before.
 Now James Mór had the support of Alexander too.

 At this point, however, King James was saved by the sudden death of his rival.
 As the Annals of the Four Masters reports:

 In the summer, King James raised a large army and after a swift march north through Atholl and Badenoch, the royal army encountered Alexander somewhere around the borders of Lochaber and Badenoch.
 Although according to Walter Bower Alexander had 10,000 men, when the royal standard was unfurled the Chattan and Cameron kindreds switched over to the King.
-In the following engagement Alexander was defeated.
+In the following engagement, Alexander was defeated.
 Although Alexander got away, the king capitalized on his victory by marching further north and seizing the castles of Urquhart and Dingwall.
 The king now sought Alexander's capture, and sent an expedition armed with artillery into the Hebrides.
 Alexander, who had probably fled to Islay, found himself in a very difficult position, and on 27 August 1429 surrendered to King James at Holyrood Abbey, near the burgh of Edinburgh.
 King James was persuaded by his magnates to give Alexander grace, and sent him to Tantallon Castle under the custody of William Douglas, 2nd Earl of Angus, King James' nephew.